Beach, Family, Malaysia, Singapore Weekends

 2. Hard Rock Hotel Desaru Coast

-Hard Rock Hotel Desaru Coast is located next door to Anantara, Hard Rock Hotel Desaru Coast first opened its door at end of September 2019, just before COVID.
-It is very family-friendly as it is the closest hotel to the water park.
-You can see the park from the lobby, and Hard Rock Hotel guests receive complimentary access to the waterpark.
+Hard Rock Hotel Desaru Coast first opened its door at end of September 2018.
+Hard Rock Hotel is very family-friendly as it is the closest hotel to the waterpark.
+You can even see the park from the lobby!
+There is a direct entrance to the waterpark exclusive to Hard Rock Hotel guests, and of course, guests will receive complimentary access to the waterpark.

 3. The Westin Desaru Coast

-The Westin Desaru Coast is also located in the same complex as Anantara and Hard Rock is The Westin, this resort was opened in April 2019.
+The Westin Desaru Coast is also located within the same area as Anantara and Hard Rock.
+This resort was opened in April 2019.

 Desaru Coast Travel Guide - The Westin